-- Exposure use this to correct exposure by up to +/-4eV.
-When this is moved into the negative values, blowout protection is activated. - Contrast controls the overall contrast of the final picture.
+• Exposure - use this to correct exposure by up to +/- 4eV.
+When this is moved into the negative values, blowout protection is activated.

-- Lights controls the amount and intensity of light tones in the picture.
-When this is moved into the negative values, blowout protection is activated. - Shadows controls the amount and intensity of light tones in the picture. - Clarity use this to change local contrast at contours in the picture. - Automatic click this button to make Zoner analyze your picture and set suitable values in the Exposure group.
+- Contrast controls the overall contrast of the final picture. - Lights controls the amount and intensity of light tones in the picture.
+When you move Lights into the negative values, blowout protection is automatically activated. - Shadows controls the amount and intensity of dark tones in the picture. - Clarity changes local contrast at contours in the picture. - Dehaze dehazes a hazy picture or adds haze to a picture. - Automatic click this button to make Zoner analyze your picture and set suitable values in the Exposure group.